elir0d/elir0d/README.md

 ### Hi there I am Rodrigo 👋:computer:

-I am currently a student at the Faculdade Impacta de Tecnologia and work as Support Analyst - Teleperformance Brazil.
+I am currently a student at the Faculdade Impacta de Tecnologia and work as Support Analyst at Teleperformance Brazil.

 Portfolio and Projects: https://rodrigotrindade.netlify.app